Success Stories

 Surface Finish

-"I was completely amazed the first time I saw the Hurco cut metal!I had never seen such beauty.The combination of being flooded in Quaker coolant and the precise match of feeds and speeds left a surface finish that I never knew could be produced.The improvement that I look forward to in the switch to 5-axisis in the transition from surface to surface as described before."
+"I was completely amazed the first time I saw the Hurco cut metal!
+I had never seen such beauty.
+The combination of being flooded in Quaker coolant and the precise match of feeds and speeds left a surface finish that I never knew could be produced.The improvement that I look forward to in the switch to 5-axis in the transition from surface to surface as described before."

 Processing

-"Having a TMX8i and VMX42i machine next to each other has become a processing dream.After I became fluent in both "languages" if you will, I find myself often making use of both machines at the same time.
+"Having a TM8i and VMX42i machine next to each other has become a processing dream.
+After I became fluent in both 'languages' if you will, I find myself often making use of both machines at the same time.
 Often I am turning a part in the lathe that I will then put in the mill for some milling opps to turn out a finished part efficiently.
-One example of this is threaded spring perches which I have made often, even before Hurco.This part has a series of holes around it for a spanner wrench, and a couple of threaded holes as well.
-I write 8 short programs, placing a position block in between so I can open the door and turn the table to press start again.This may seem barbaric, but believe me, it is still 10 times faster than doing it on a manual mill.This is a processing improvement that I look forward to when I switch to the 5-axis machine, no more rotary table.
-Other times my Hurcos are making completely different items, either way, it can be extremely productive for me."
+One example of this is threaded spring perches, which I have made often, even before Hurco.
+This part has a series of holes around it for a spanner wrench and a couple of threaded holes as well.
+I write eight short programs, placing a position block in between so I can open the door and turn the table to press start again.This may seem barbaric, but believe me, it is still 10 times faster than doing it on a manual mill.
+This is a processing improvement that I look forward to when I switch to the 5-axis machine, no more rotary table.
+Other times my Hurcos are making completely different items.
+Either way, it can be extremely productive for me."

-Flexibility in prototype manufacturing
+Flexibility in Prototype Manufacturing

 "I especially like using the Hurco when building prototypes.
-Just recently we built prototype damper parts.
-And like with most prototypes, we did not succeed the first time.
-Hurco gave us the flexibility to make modifications quickly and easily without starting from scratch.Hurco and HSM Works solid modeling allowed us to build these extravagant and complicated parts that would not have been possible on the manual machine," concluded Ott.
+Just recently we built prototype damper parts, and like with most prototypes, we did not succeed the first time.
+Hurco gave us the flexibility to make modifications quickly and easily without starting from scratch.
+Hurco and HSM Works solid modeling allowed us to build these extravagant and complicated parts that would not have been possible on the manual machine," concluded Ott.

 ← Go back to read more articles